Holy Ghost Orthodox Church

 Pastoral Reminders from Fr.
 Bill

 ~ All parish members are called upon to participate in PRIVATE CONFESSION and then receive HOLY COMMUNION (EUCHARIST) during Great Lent – this act of personal repentance is what ultimately marks us being members of the Holy Orthodox Church.
 Please come to Private Confession spiritually prepared by reviewing the material concerning Holy Confession in the pamphlet rack in the vestibule, on the parish web site, or by contacting Fr.
 Bill privately.
 If necessary, please contact Fr.
-Bill to schedule a special time for Private Confession during the week in addition to the multiple opportunities scheduled on the April calendar attached to this newsletter.
-Come to Christ soon!
+Bill to schedule a special time for Private Confession during the week in addition to the multiple opportunities scheduled in the March calendar attached to this March newsletter.
+Come to Christ for healing soon!

-~ Except for individuals required to eat or drink small amounts for medical conditions (i.e., with medications, etc.), Communion recipients are expected to conduct a EUCHARISTIC FAST prior to Holy Communion.
+~ REMINDER!
+Except for individuals required to eat or drink small amounts with medications, Communion recipients are expected to conduct a EUCHARISTIC FAST prior to Holy Communion.
 This means refraining from eating or drinking from midnight until receiving Holy Eucharist.
 Individuals who find it necessary to eat or drink “larger” amounts on Liturgy days should refrain from receiving Communion that day.
-The Eucharistic fast for evening Presanctified Liturgies begins following a (light) lunch, continuing until the time of the Liturgy.
+The Eucharistic fast for evening Vesperal Liturgies (or Lenten Presanctified Liturgies) begins following a (light) lunch, continuing until the time of the Liturgy.
 Children who have not come to First Holy Confession are, of course, exempt from this guideline.
-Individuals with medical conditions that require a modification of the Eucharist fast should discuss it privately with Fr.
+Individuals with medical conditions that require a modification of the Eucharist fast should discuss your situation privately with Fr.
 Bill.

 =========================

 ^ Please forward your preferred email address to Fr.
-Bill if you are not receiving the parish E-BULLETINS but would like to receive them.
+Bill if you are not receiving the parish E-BULLETINS and other parish informational updates but would like to receive them.
 Please note that email addresses are not shared.
 A limited number of copies of each week’s electronic bulletin are put in the vestibule wall pamphlet rack for those individuals wanting a paper copy with the same being true for the monthly newsletter.
 This e-bulletin is prepared in lieu of a Sunday paper bulletin.

 PARISH ON-LINE GIVING